cs01/gdbgui/README.rst

 Options
 ~~~~~~~
 positional arguments:
-  cmd: The binary and arguments to run in gdb.
+  ``command``: The binary and arguments to run in gdb.
 This is a way to script the intial loading of the inferior binary you wish to debug.
-For example gdbgui ``./mybinary -myarg -flag1 -flag2``
+For example ``gdbgui ./mybinary -myarg -flag1 -flag2``

 optional arguments:
   -h, --help            show this help message and exit